ChrTopf/wled-audioreact/README.md

 # wled-audioreact

-This project provides an application that reads an audio stream on the computer where it is executed and then sends commands to one or more linear [WLED](https://kno.wled.ge/) driven LED strips to change their color based on the music currently playing using one of multiple effects to choose from.
+This application generates cool light effects for your [WLED](https://kno.wled.ge/) driven strips based on the music currently playing on your computer.
+You can choose from multiple effects and audio sources to add another dimension to your music listening experience.

 ## !Warning!

 This application can potentially trigger seizures for people with photosensitive epilepsy.

+## License

+This software is free for non commercial use only.
+You are prohibited to copy, modify or sell this software without permission.

+For further licensing information, please have a look at LICENSE.txt

 ## Requirements